pheyvaer/plato/README.md

 ```shell
 npm run build:id:prod
 ```
+You find the result in the file `id`.
 We configured the Webpack dev server to set the Content-Type of `/id` to `application/ld+json` in `webpack.dev.config.js`.

+As a result,
+during development the Client ID is hosted on localhost and the information it contains all relates to localhost as well.
+In production the actual production urls are used.
 You find the changes you need to do for production [here](#prepare-for-production).

 ## Prepare for production